unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/accounts/{user-id}`

-Get user account by user ID.
+Get a user's account information by the user's ID.

 ##### Permissions

-One of the following:

-* User can get his own account information.
+* User can GET his own account information.
 * User must have at least `d_u_view` [permission](#permission-object) to the domain.

 ##### Request